albertogeniola/terraform-gce-vyos/README.md

 # GCE VyOS module
-[VyOS][1] is an router open source operating system, based on the old [vyatta][2] virtual router implementation.
+[VyOS][1] is a router open source operating system, based on the previous [vyatta][2] virtual router implementation.
-VyOS runs on bare-metal devices and on all major cloud providers, including Google Cloud Platform.
+VyOS runs both on bare-metal devices as well as on all major cloud providers, including Google Cloud Platform.

 ## Motivation
 At the time of writing, there is no easy-to-go way to get VyOS running on GCP, except the Google Marketplace deploy.
 While the [current version of VyOS][4] available on GCP marketplace is paid (even if it is an open-source project) it is not updated and does not come with Google Compute agent nor Google Ops Agent installed.
+This module addresses that issue and enables IaC projects to take advantage of VyOS instances with ease.

 ## Features
 This module achieves two major objectives: